stormasm/notes/react-notes.md

 summarized here...

-The .map function is only available on array.
+The .map function is only available on arrays.

 It looks like data isn't in the format you are expecting it to be